Comparison of Nazism and Stalinism: Arrests, executions, and concentration camps

-The totalitarian use of mass arrests, executions, and concentration camps was analyzed at length by Friedrich and Brzezinski.
+The totalitarian use of mass arrests, executions, and concentration camps was analysed at length by Friedrich and Brzezinski.
 They hold that "totalitarian terror maintains, in institutionalized form, the civil war that originally produced the totalitarian movement and by means of which the regime is able to proceed with its program, first of social disintegration and then of social reconstruction."
 Both Stalinism and Nazism saw themselves as engaging in a life-or-death struggle against implacable enemies; however, to declare that the struggle had been won would have meant to declare that most of the totalitarian features of the government were no longer needed.
 A secret police force has no reason to exist if there are no dangerous traitors who need to be found.
-The struggle, or civil war against internal enemies, must be institutionalized and must continue indefinitely.
+The struggle, or civil war against internal enemies, must be institutionalised and must continue indefinitely.
 In the Stalinist Soviet Union, the repressive apparatus was eventually turned against members of the Communist Party itself in the Great Purge and the show trials that accompanied it.
 By contrast, Nazism had a much shorter lifespan in power, and Nazi terror generally maintained an outward focus, with the extermination of the Jews always given top priority.
 The Nazis did not turn inward towards purging their own party except in a limited way on two occasions (the Night of the Long Knives and the aftermath of the 20 July plot).

 The peak of totalitarian terror was reached with the Nazi concentration camps.
-These ranged from labor camps to extermination camps, and Friedrich and Brzezinski describe them as aiming to "eliminate all actual, potential, and imagined enemies of the regime."
+These ranged from labour camps to extermination camps, and Friedrich and Brzezinski describe them as aiming to "eliminate all actual, potential, and imagined enemies of the regime."
 As the field of Holocaust studies was still in its early stages at the time of their writing, they do not describe the conditions in detail, but do refer to the camps as involving "extreme viciousness."
 They also compare these camps with the Soviet Gulag system and highlight concentration camps as a method of punishment and execution by Nazi and Stalinist regimes alike.
 Unlike Hannah Arendt, who held that the Gulag camps served no economic purpose, Friedrich and Brzezinski posit that they provided an important source of cheap labor for the Stalinist economy.